mmkal/pgkit/packages/typegen/readme.md

 ## SQL files

 The tool will also search for `.sql` files, and generate some typescript helpers for running the queries contained in them.
 Any parameters (`$1`, `$2` etc.) will also be strongly typed, and become required inputs for running the query.
-See the [SQL file fixtures](./test/fixtures/sql.test.ts) for some examples.
+See the [SQL file fixtures](./test/fixtures/sql.test.ts) for some examples, and [the generated SQL usage test to see how it can be used](./test/sql-usage.test.ts).

 ## Usage with `@typescript-eslint`